by ADMIN on SEPTEMBER 23, 2011

 Interpreting blood work in the context of treating disease through diet

-Specific macronutrient (protein, carbs, fat) recommendations to achieve your weight and health goals
+Specific macronutrient (protein, carbs, fat) and micronutrient (vitamins and minerals) recommendations to achieve your weight and health goals

-In Massachusetts and many other states, ANYONE can call themselves a Nutritionist.
+In most states, anyone can call themselves a Nutritionist

 Even someone who has only taken a weekend course in nutrition.
-Yes, a ‘nutritionist’ may be able to give some good general advice on what to eat – but for anything more in depth, you may want to seek out a Registered Dietitian.
+Yes, a ‘nutritionist’ may be able to give some good general advice on what to eat – but for anything more in-depth, you want to seek out a Registered Dietitian.

 I’ve had many clients, friends, and family who have come to me saying: “Have you heard of such-and-such a diet or supplement?
-My trainer told me to take it!”
+My (insert: trainer, chiropractor, etc) told me to take it!”

 And every time, this upsets me.